Toyota Prius engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-Thanks to its electric assistance performance in the Toyota Prius is sharper than you might think, so performance is up to the task if not stunning.
-What is good is that the Prius is extremely easy to drive, making long journeys relaxing thanks to a compliant suspension setup.
+Thanks to electric assistance, performance from the Toyota Prius is sharper than you might think, if not exhilarating.
+What is good is that the Prius is extremely easy to drive, making long journeys relaxing with its compliant suspension setup and generally quiet running.

 Toyota Prius electric motor, 0-62mph and acceleration

-There’s just one powertrain offered on the Toyota Prius.
-This consists of a 1.8-litre non-turbo petrol engine producing a fairly low 97bhp.
-However, it’s boosted by a 71bhp electric motor that drives the front wheels along with the petrol engine, which gives a total system output of 121bhp.
+There's just one powertrain offered for the Toyota Prius: it consists of a 1.8-litre non-turbocharged petrol engine producing a fairly modest 97bhp, but boosted by a 71bhp electric motor that drives the front wheels along with the petrol engine, giving a total system output of 122bhp.

-The electric motor’s torque helps provide a boost from a standstill, and the e-motor’s instant response means the Prius feels brisk pulling away.
-At higher speeds the petrol engine contributes more, with the CVT automatic transmission optimising engine revs for the level of performance required.
+The electric motor’s torque helps provide a boost from a standstill, and the motor’s instant response means the Prius feels brisk pulling away.
+At higher speeds, the petrol engine contributes more, with the CVT automatic transmission optimising revs for the level of performance required.

 Plant your right foot to the floor and the Toyota will accelerate from 0-62mph in 10.6 seconds, while top speed stands at 112mph.
 However, flat-out performance is not what the Prius is about.
-Accelerate hard and the engine revs rise sharply and are held by the transmission at quite a high point, which impacts refinement.
+Accelerate hard and the revs rise sharply, before being held by the transmission at quite a high point, which impacts refinement.

-The Prius’s steering is light and lacks any real form of communication, but thanks to the car’s new mechanicals, which features double wishbone suspension, the Prius changes direction positively and offers enough support and body control in turns without upsetting the ride quality.
+The Prius’s steering is light and reasonably precise, and with double-wishbone suspension, the Prius changes direction positively and offers plenty of support and body control in turns without upsetting the ride quality.

-At speed the car feels as though it floats over most road surfaces with a relatively light, compliant touch.
-Only big bumps really upset the body and cause a thunk through the suspension – it’s also more forgiving on 15-inch wheels.
+At speed, the car feels as though it floats over most road surfaces with a relatively light, compliant touch.
+Only big bumps really upset the body and cause a thunk through the suspension.
+The setup is at its most forgiving on 15-inch wheels.

-This just takes the edge of refinement, especially at high speed.
-If you ask for full throttle that naturally aspirated engine will also rev hard, filling the interior with a coarse engine note.
-However, at low speed it’s fine, and from walking pace on electric power the Prius is extremely relaxed, as a hybrid eco car should be.
+This means the Toyota isn't as quiet as it could be, especially at high speed.
+If you ask for full throttle, that naturally aspirated engine revs hard, filling the interior with a coarse engine note.
+However, at low speed it’s fine, and from walking pace on electric power the Prius is extremely relaxing, as a hybrid car should be.